 - 75% in GCSE Chemistry which is equivalent to 320/400 UMS marks. - Minimum of 80% in the Chemistry component for GCSE Double Award Science, obtained in higher tier papers.
-This equates to 120/150 UMS marks on combined C1 and C2 papers. - Admission to Chemistry, if oversubscribed, will follow the Sixth Form Admissions Criteria
+This equates to 120/150 UMS marks on combined C1 and C2 papers. - All others achieving AA, AB or BB will be considered in rank order of achievement in Chemistry and at the discretion of the HOD. - In the event of UMS marks being the same in TA and DA then raw marks will be considered. - Admission to Chemistry, if oversubscribed, will follow the Sixth Form Admissions Criteria.